didiersmith/steve/Overview.md

 - World is running on "particle computers" - state cannot be directly observed, can be moved but not copied.
 Heisenberg.
 Zero copy.
   - Characters can be moved between sims, but cannot be copied.

+# War in New Sealand

+- Vincent -> Xavier
+- Stacy -> Stacy II
+- Russell -> Filbert

+- Russell & Filbert are in exile, living with Stacy
+- Stacy II and Filbert hate each other
+- People's Republicans protest, want Russell extradited (turns out this protest was staged by dodgy state actors, all of the PR is controlled by the IC, journalists, academia, civil service)
+- Eventually, PR declares war, partners with pro-democracy forces in Theocratic Dominion.
+TD totally unprepared for war.
+- Forces storm the palace, capture Stacy I & Russell, Stacy II & Filbert flee via Xavier's Ketzel to New Australia, Xavier and Vincent share Vincent's ketzel back to Anarchy
+- Stacy beheaded
+- Russell captured, tortured, on deathbed prays to Steve to turn off the computer
+- PR subjugates TD
+- Stacy II and Filbert explore New Australia
+  - Nomadic animal herders, settled pastoralists, raiding bands
+- Filbert eventually grows to recognize dangers of democracy, pledges alleigance to Stacy II.
+Together they unify the tribes of New Australia, promise them citizenship in return for helping them to take back the TD

 # Themes